edsu/diss/parts/10-seeing-software.md

 application of forensic technologies such as disk imaging, write blockers, digital object packaging, in an archival setting.
-This circulation of forensic practice can be primarily thought of as a discursive movement, where knowledge and power are reproduced together (knoweldge-power), as the disciplinary contexts of defense/intelligence gathering/law enforcement fuse with archival practice and historical inquiry.
+This circulation of forensic practice can be primarily thought of as a discursive movement, where knowledge and power are reproduced together (knowledge-power), as the disciplinary contexts of defense/intelligence gathering/law enforcement fuse with archival practice and historical inquiry.